 Schools are great places to sell coffee or chocolate in mass quantities : concerts, theater & sporting events.

 Work towards a concrete amount for something specific: providing Haitian kids with drinking water.

 Invite local Haitians to to judge and speak about his or her hometown.

 Haitian Dinner Contest : Food is a great in-road to inform others about your work in Haiti.
 Hold a contest for best authentic dish (Haitian Recipes).

 Present your work over Haitian rice pudding, coffee & chocolate.
 Sell coffee & chocolate, charge for dinner.
 Ask for pledges of support & brainstorm future fundraising ideas – have signup sheets for volunteers.

-Thanksgiving Day Treats : ask supporters to bring Haitian treats to their Thanksgiving Day hostess — you know, the person who has spent HOURS cooking dinner (and cleaning the house).
+Thanksgiving Day Treats : ask supporters to bring Haitian treats to the Thanksgiving Day host — the person who spends HOURS cooking dinner (and cleaning the house).

 This is a great opportunity to share with friends & family stories of thanks around Haiti.

 For those who don’t want a full basket – encourage smaller items as stocking stuffers.

 Build a Holiday Gift Basket : ( the Rooster has kits )